Concise enforceable language

 FDSC was founded in 1999 with the mission To Celebrate, Promote and Protect the Glorious Dark Skies of Flagstaff and Northern Arizona.
 Our primary efforts have always been to raise awareness about the value and importance of dark skies through Celebration – we have created the art exhibit NightVisions, and the Flagstaff Star Party, and other outreach to raise community-wide awareness of the value of night skies and night sky protection.

 FDSC increasingly recognizes that Flagstaff has achieved something unique: effective dark sky protection, proven by measurement.
-A measurement in 2016, and reported in the Arizona Daily Sun, showed that the Flagstaff light dome is about 90% fainter than that of similarly-sized Cheyenne Wyoming.
+A measurement in 2016, and reported at the American Astronomical Society semiannual meeting in January 2017, and in the Arizona Daily Sun, showed that the Flagstaff light dome is about 90% fainter than that of similarly-sized Cheyenne Wyoming.

 Why is this important?

-Despite nearly 40 years’ efforts by dark sky advocacy organizations, accumulating evidence shows that light pollution continues to increase essentially everywhere (see Stars could be invisible within 20 years as light pollution brightens night skies The Guardian, Robin McKie, 27 May 2023).
+Despite nearly 40 years’ efforts by dark sky advocacy organizations, accumulating evidence shows that light pollution continues to increase essentially everywhere (see for example Stars could be invisible within 20 years as light pollution brightens night skies The Guardian, Robin McKie, 27 May 2023).
 Flagstaff’s success has proven that increasing light pollution is not inevitable, even in the face of continued development.
 If other communities could take advantage of Flagstaff’s experience, it is clear that even with continued population growth, light pollution tomorrow can still be dramatically less than it is today.
+In fact this research demonstrates that visibility of the Milky Way can realistically be restored in communities as large as or larger than Flagstaff (population ~80,000)!

 Too few are aware of this positive message.
 With The Flagstaff Solution (TFS) project, FDSC is endeavoring to make Flagstaff’s experience more accessible and understood.
 TFS will clearly define what Flagstaff has done, and provide guidance on how other communities can take advantage of what we have learned.